isaigm/scarnet/README.md

 - **Core Technique:** ResNet18 with Transfer Learning.
 - **Final Performance Metric:** **64.4% ± 5.85%** (5-Fold Cross-Validation Accuracy).
-- **Data Strategy:** A 4-class problem, merging the 'Rolling' and 'Boxcar' classes due to their high visual similarity and the data scarcity of the former.
+- **Data Strategy:** A 4-class problem, strategically merging the 'Rolling' and 'Boxcar' classes.
+This decision was made after experiments showed that, despite the dataset being balanced, the 'Rolling' class lacked sufficient discriminative features to be learned as a separate category, a common challenge in fine-grained classification.
 - **Key Methods:**
   - K-Fold Cross-Validation for robust evaluation.
   - 2-Stage Progressive Fine-Tuning.